-25 Books, Movies and Shows Made By Women We Can’t Wait to Get Our Hands on in 2017
+25 Books, Movies and Shows Made By Women Coming Out in 2017

 March 22 on Fox

 Gina Prince-Bythewood (Love & Basketball, Beyond the Lights) and her husband Reggie Rock Bythewood (Notorious) are taking their talents to TV with Shots Fired, a Fox series about the rising tensions between the justice system and black communities.
-Following the shooting of a white kid by a black cop in North Carolina, a prosecutor and investigator begin to inquire into the shooting amid protests that local authorities aren't investigating the death of a black teen at the hands of police.
-Prince-Bythewood has advocated bringing more stories about black characters to the screen—especially black female characters—and the series will reunite her with Love & Basketball star Sanaa Lathan, who plays the investigator.
+Following the shooting of a white kid by a black cop in North Carolina, a prosecutor and investigator begin to make inquiries amid protests that local authorities aren't investigating the death of a black teen at the hands of police.
+Prince-Bythewood has advocated bringing more stories about black characters—especially black, female characters—to the screen.
+The series will reunite her with Love & Basketball star Sanaa Lathan, who plays the investigator.

 The Zookeeper's Wife